reflex-dev/reflex-web/docs/library/forms/select-ll.md

 The `on_change` event trigger is fired when the value of the select changes.
-In this example the `rdxt.select_root` `value` prop specifies which item is selected, and this can also be controlled using state and a button without direct interaction with the select component.
+In this example the `rx.select_root` `value` prop specifies which item is selected, and this can also be controlled using state and a button without direct interaction with the select component.

 ```python demo exec